Z0y6h0kS9X/RetroAchievementsLibraryValidator/README.md

 ## Notes

 - Ensure that your system folder names in `PlatformMapping` match exactly with the corresponding subfolders in `$LibraryPath`, or are one of the platform's configures aliases.
 - The script uses RAHasher to generate hashes for ROMs.
-Ensure that RAHasher is correctly installed and accessible from the path specified in `RAHASHER_PATH`.

 ## Disclaimer